 - Add the red pepper, onion, and garlic and sauté until the peppers are slightly soft.

-- Add the ground turkey and ground beef and cook until the meat is browned, breaking up the meat and mixing with the veggies throughout.
+- Add the ground turkey and cook until the meat is browned, breaking up the meat and mixing with the veggies throughout.

 - Add remaining ingredients and half of the cooked bacon.
 Seal the lid.

-- Press the Chili setting (or Manual) on your instant pot and cook for 20 minutes.
+- Press the Chili setting (or Manual/Pressure Cook) on your instant pot and cook for 20 minutes.
 Allow pressure to release naturally for 10 minutes, and then quick release.

 - Optional: top individual servings with bacon, sour cream, cheddar cheese, and/or sliced jalapeños.

 - Cook the bacon and set aside on a plate lined with paper towels.